Rouse Hill Anglican College

 Rouse Hill Anglican College, is an independent, co-educational, day school, located in Rouse Hill, New South Wales, Australia.

 The school is non-selective and currently caters for over 1,600 students from Pre-K to Year 12.

 History

-The College commenced in July 2000 with a small class of Kindergarten students based at Arndell Anglican College in Oakville.

 Plans for the College commenced in the late 1990s.
 The north-west growth corridor was targeted by the Sydney Anglican Schools Corporation as a suitable location for a new low-fee Anglican school.
 Rapid and sustainable population growth in the area were the factors that led to the decision to establish a school at Rouse Hill.